Tinn Municipality: Coat of arms

 The coat of arms was granted on 25 November 1994.
 The official blazon is "Argent, five gouttes de larmes, three and two" (I sølv fem blå dråper, 3-2).
 This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a set of five gouttes (droplets) of water.
 This design was chosen to represent the five rivers in the municipality and the hydropower plants near Rjukan.
 The arms were designed by Halvor Holtskog.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Tinn.
+The Church of Norway has two parishes (sokn) within Tinn Municipality.
 It is part of the Øvre Telemark prosti (deanery) in the Diocese of Agder og Telemark.